 You need a plastic scraper—Avie’s has them—to remove the wax you ironed onto the ski.
 You also need a brush, maybe two if you feel extravagant.
 Avie’s also has brushes, used to buff and polish the base.
 We recommend the square 2-in-1 bronze/nylon as a starter.
 If you get to the point you are doing many skis and/or snowboards, a larger oval brush will speed things along tremendously.
 The bronze brush is used first, right after scraping.
 Followed by the nylon to polish the base to a super slick, super fast finish.
 It’s a thing of beauty when done.
 Seriously.

 It’s not hard.
-It’s not expensive.
+Or expensive.
 And it’s not complicated.
 If you want to venture into the alchemy of tuning and waxing your own gear, Avie’s offers tuning clinics.
 Trained technicians take you step-by-step through the process.
-Once each season a tuning pro from SWIX does a clinic at Avie’s.
 We post announcements for clinics to the Avie’s BLOG and to Facebook, or simply check at the shop.
 Avie’s staff will help you one-on-one to answer questions and get you set up to take care of your gear.

 Does your Do-It-Yourself crazy side still want more?
 Then maybe you want to learn how to keep the edges on your skis or snowboard nice and sharp.
 Why?
 Because sharp edges help get into the turns quickly, then hold the turn—tenaciously—even on crust and ice.
-All you need is a diamond file and a edge sharpening guide.
-Avie’s Ski / Sports has them both.
+All you need is a SWIX edge tuning kit.

 Have a tuning or maintenance question?
 Need help figuring out a dilemma?
+Want a small group or even one-on-one tuning clinic?
 Want advice on something technical?
 Need a special tool?
-Send your query to: firstname.lastname@example.org
+Send your query to: email@example.com